Ghislaine Maxwell: Personal life

 Borgerson and Maxwell filed documents in Massachusetts Land Court about Borgerson's residence, known as Phippin House, during a civil dispute with neighbours regarding rescinded access rights to the larger Sharksmouth Estate in 2019.
 A neighbouring property manager attested that Maxwell and Borgerson were living together at the property in question.
 Others have said they had been seen repeatedly running together in the mornings.

 Borgerson stated in August 2019 that Maxwell was not currently living at the home and that he did not know where she was.
-On 15 August 2019, the New York Post published photographs of Maxwell dining at a fast-food restaurant in Los Angeles, claiming that "The Post found the socialite hiding in plain sight in the least likely place imaginable — a fast-food joint in Los Angeles".
-The photos were later proven to have been taken at a meeting with Maxwell's friend and attorney Leah Saffian, who also gave other pictures to the Daily Mail.
+On 15 August 2019 the New York Post published photographs of Maxwell dining at a fast-food restaurant in Los Angeles, claiming that "The Post found the socialite hiding in plain sight in the least likely place imaginable—a fast-food joint in Los Angeles".
+The photos were later proven to have been taken at a meeting with Maxwell's friend and lawyer Leah Saffian, who also gave other pictures to the Daily Mail.

-Maxwell moved to a remote 156 acre property in Bradford, New Hampshire in late 2019, where she used former British military personnel as personal security until her arrest in July 2020.
+Maxwell moved to a remote 156 acre property in Bradford, New Hampshire, in late 2019, where she used former British military personnel as personal security until her arrest in July 2020.
 At the time of her arraignment, federal prosecutors stated that Maxwell was married; she did not disclose the identity of her spouse, or their respective finances.
-In December 2020, it emerged that she had married Borgerson in 2016.
+In December 2020 it emerged that she had married Borgerson in 2016.

+According to Virginia Giuffre, Maxwell was obsessed with maintaining a much younger appearance even when she turned 40.